alexneufeld/FreeCAD_PartsToolbox/ERRATA.md

 Pile of experiments and notes related to FreeCAD, python, etc.

+**Important:** no guarantees are made about the factual correctness of anything in this file.
+Don't assume I know what I'm doing.

 ### Effects of .FCStd file compression on load times

 I saved two versions of the same file and tried importing them with the **AddObject** command. before importing, I changed the [file compression level](https://wiki.freecadweb.org/File%20Format%20FCStd) in each file: one file was set to max compression, the other to min.
 This change seems to make no difference in the time it takes to execute the following code: